physionetchallenges/physionetchallenges.github.io/2025/index.md

 ### <a name="data-sources"></a> Data Sources

-We are gradually introducing data for the 2025 Challenge, beginning with the [CODE-15% Database](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup>.
+We are using the [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup>, the [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup>, and the [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup>, which combine a large dataset with weak labels and two small datasets with strong labels.

-The [CODE-15% Database](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup> contains over 300,000 12-lead ECG records collected in Brazil between 2010 and 2016.
+The [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup> contains over 300,000 12-lead ECG records collected in Brazil between 2010 and 2016.
 Most recordings have a duration of either 7.3 s or 10.2 s and a sampling frequency of 400 Hz.
 The [binary Chagas labels](data/code15_chagas_labels.zip) are self-reported and therefore may or may not have been validated.
-The database may or may not include answers to a questionnaire.
 These data are publicly available and included in the Challenge training set.

+The [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup> contains 1,631 12-lead ECG records collected from Chagas patients in Brazil between 2011 and 2012.
+Most recordings have a duration of either 7.3 s or 10.2 s and a sampling frequency of 400 Hz.
+The [binary Chagas labels](data/samitrop_chagas_labels.zip) are validated by serological tests, and all are positive.
+These data are publicly available, and half are included in the Challenge training set.

+The [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup> contains 21,799 12-lead ECG records collected from presumably non-Chagas patients in Europe between 1989 and 1996.
+The recordings have a duration of 10 s and a sampling frequency of 500 Hz (or optionally 100 Hz).
+Based on geography, all or almost all of the patients are likely to be Chagas negative.
+They are included in the Challenge training set.

 Like all data, these data have different data collection, processing, and documentation procedures, but they are realistic examples of real-world data.
 If you use these or other data as part of your method, then please cite them appropriately to clarify your method and attribute the data contributors.

-The data will be split into training, validation, and test sets.
-The training data are publicly shared, and the validation and test data will be privately sequestered to allow for the principled assessment of the submitted algorithms.
+The data will be have training, validation, and test sets.
+The training data are publicly shared, and the validation and test data and labels will be privately sequestered to allow for the principled assessment of the submitted algorithms.
 The validation and test data include sources that are not represented in the training set.
+The prevalence rate of Chagas disease in each of the training, validation, and test sets approximately matches the prevalence rate of the countries in which Chagas disease is endemic.

 ### <a name="data-formats"></a> Data Formats